Graham Cracker Crust

-This Graham Cracker Crust doesn’t require any baking, and serves as a sturdy and delicious base for all sorts of pies and tarts.
-You only need 3 ingredients to make it!
+This No Bake Graham Cracker Crust serves as a sturdy and delicious base for all sorts of pies and tarts.
+You only need 3 simple ingredients to make it!

 Knowing how to make a quick graham cracker crust gives you a foundation for tons of different desserts, and today I’m sharing a few tricks for doing it well.

-And while you can buy pre-made graham crusts at the store, they can taste old and stale.
+While you can buy pre-made graham crusts at the grocery store, store-bought crusts usually taste old and stale.
 It’s totally worth making it fresh, and it’s very easy.

 See?
 Simple stuff.

-And it’s a general template that’s applicable for all sorts of variations.
+And it’s a general template that’s applicable for all sorts of variations, like no bake pies, a no bake cheesecake, or any other no bake desserts.

 For example, my Peanut Butter Pie uses Chocolate Graham Crackers for the crust, but follows the same method: